 While this may seem like an obvious step, it’s surprising how often we overlook it.
 First we need to discern that these stirrings are part of God’s plan.
 Too often I have charged ahead with my own plans or buried my head in the sand because I wasn’t thrilled about being the point person.

-Taking the time to be certain of God’s leading is important because
+Taking the time to be certain of God’s leading on something new is important because

 I love this quote from Mark Batterson’s book Draw the Circle regarding praying.
 “Our responsibility is to simply discern what God wants, and then humbly yet boldly to ask Him for it.”
 So don’t be shy.
 Be specific in your prayers.

 Once you feel confident in His leading (and this may take a while), move on to step #2.

 Step #2: Take a Step of Faith